Consumer advocate, fintechs urge CFPB, FHFA to adopt AI guidance

 CFPB Director Rohit Chopra has warned companies repeatedly of concerns about AI-generated decisions in lending.
 The CFPB is skeptical of claims that advanced algorithms are a cure-all that can eliminate bias in credit underwriting and pricing.

-Fintech companies that sell and use machine learning in lending decisions have long claimed the technology can and should be used to expand credit to moderate and low-income borrowers.
+Fintech companies that sell and use machine learning in lending decisions have long claimed the technology can and should be used to expand credit to moderate- and low-income borrowers.
 Meanwhile, consumer advocates have spent decades trying to push lenders to lend more to protected classes.
 Both groups are now arguing that machine learning and AI can be used to potentially root out discrimination and bias in credit scores, appraisals and underwriting.

-"AI tools can more comprehensively assess the risk of an applicant should be adopted earlier and favored over older models and tools," the letter stated.
+"AI tools can more comprehensively assess the risk of an applicant and should be adopted earlier and favored over older models and tools," the letter stated.

 While much of NCRC's letter focuses on the potential financial inclusion benefits of AI and the fintechs are highlighting their ability to develop and test algorithms, other consumer advocates are less sanguine about the technology.

-In June, two other consumer groups—the Consumer Federation of America and Consumer Reports — urged the CFPB to hold lenders accountable by searching for less discriminatory algorithms as part of the ongoing process of fulfilling their compliance with existing fair lending laws.
+In June, two other consumer groups — the Consumer Federation of America and Consumer Reports — urged the CFPB to hold lenders accountable by searching for less discriminatory algorithms as part of the ongoing process of fulfilling their compliance with existing fair lending laws.

 In general, the consumer advocates want the CFPB to be aggressive in punishing lenders that use discriminatory models while also establishing guardrails to protect any consumer whose creditworthiness is assessed by a machine.